ByronEncinas/oop_f90/README.md

 The idea is that all the results from the method that take large population samples as input will be compatible with the input of all the Plotting functions as well.

 - Next in plan

+  - [ ] Make obj%integral be dynamically allocatable, to store all the curve of F(x)
-  - [ ] System of coupled differential equations
+  - [ ] System of coupled differential equations (will make a wrapper around odepack, why reinventing the wheel, air?)
   - [ ] Migrate to fpm: this implies avoiding `external :: func`, and implementing abstract interfaces.

 - [x] **Object Particle**: initialize(mass, init_pos, init_vel, charge, ...), displacement updates method